-This topic describes how to use an Ingress to enable external access to applications that are deployed on a virtual node of a Container Service for Kubernetes (ACK) cluster.
-This allows you to provide the applications with scalable and unlimited computing capacity without the need to create new nodes in the ACK cluster.
-This also ensures the elasticity of your workloads to withstand traffic fluctuations.
+This topic describes how to deploy applications that provide services by using an Ingress on a virtual node of a Container Service for Kubernetes (ACK) cluster.
+This allows you to provide the applications with scalable and unlimited computing capacities without the need to create new nodes in the cluster.
+This also ensures the elasticity of the applications to withstand traffic fluctuations.

 Prerequisites

-A virtual node is deployed in your ACK cluster.
-For more information, see Deploy ack-virtual-node in an ACK cluster.
+- A virtual node is deployed in your ACK cluster.
+For more information, see Deploy the virtual node controller and use it to create Elastic Container Instance-based pods.

-The virtual-node-affinity-injection: enabled label is added to the namespace vk.
+- The virtual-node-affinity-injection: enabled label is added to the vk namespace.
 For more information, see Create a pod in a namespace with specified labels.

 Procedure

-- On the details page of the cluster, click Ingresses in the left-side navigation pane.
-On the Ingresses page, you can find the newly created
+- On the details page of the cluster, choose .
+You can view the newly created Ingress.

 kubectl get ing